quesby/quesby-boilerplate/src/content/documentation/content-management.md

 - **Use internal linking** to connect related content
 - **Keep content fresh** with regular updates

-This comprehensive content management guide covers all aspects of working with content in Neutrino, from basic creation to advanced optimization and troubleshooting.
+This comprehensive content management guide covers all aspects of working with content in Quesby, from basic creation to advanced optimization and troubleshooting.